contrast-zone/rewrite.js/README.md

 ## using rewrite

 This package contains a Javascript implementation of *Rewrite*.
-Just include `src/rewrite.js` in your HTML or js file, and call `rewrite(...s-expression string...)` function to return an output s-expression packed within an array.
+Just include `src/rewrite.js` in your HTML or js file, and call `rewrite(...s-expression string..., ...timeout...)` function to return an output s-expression packed within an array.

     // under construction //